MercuryTechnologies/locally-euclidean/README.md

   * Auth is delegated to the proxy, intended to be deployed behind e.g. Tailscale; we do not need to keep these extremely secret
   * Everything in this service is expected to be garbage-collected after a period of time, durability is not that important
 * Small scale: it will survive a terabyte of data without any rework, past that we should consider spending a couple days writing a better solution for that
-* Runs On A Computer: minimal dependencies, just store the blobs on the filesystem
+* Runs On A Computer: just needs a postgres, which contains all mutable data including file blobs.
-  * Does not require managing a database or the possibility to desync with said database: uses xattrs for file metadata
-  * Deleting old data is delegated to the filesystem via e.g. systemd-tmpfiles

 For the reasons of quickness of writing it and the goals of not having to touch it much later, it's written in Rust.

 ## Functionality

 Buckets are statically defined (TODO: configuration mechanism?), and are directories.

+TODO: this must change for postgres backend.

 ### PUT `/v0/write/:filename?bucketName=:bucketName`